syuukawa0/irisxc.github.io/_posts/2017-12-09-JiuTian-Starting.md

 Just like:

-     Love
+     - Emotion

-     friendship
+     - friendship

-     the people I meet (Important for me)
+     - the people I meet (Important for me)

-     tech
+     - choice

-     choice
+     - tech

 ## Main

-   These days i feel it is important to writing something about my life, my past life, my peresent life , my future life .
+   - These days i feel it is important to writing something about my life, my past life, my peresent life , my future life .

-   It is about my love , friendship , the people I meet , the experence that happy or sad .
+   - It is about my love , friendship , the people I meet , the experence that happy or sad .

-   I want to try to express myself by english , it is not easy for me .
+   - I want to try to express myself by english , it is not easy for me .
 I will try from now on .

-   In the future , I will be grateful for what i have done .
+   - In the future , I will be grateful for what i have done .

 ## Epilogue